Wait and Bleed: Music and lyrics

+According to Ultimate Guitar, "Wait and Bleed" is about a man who keeps having repetitive black and white dreams about laying in a bathtub full of his own blood with his wrists slit.
+One day he wakes up and sees that his dream has become a reality, but he doesn't want to believe it and he tries to fall back asleep again.

-Release, awards, reception and use in popular culture
+Release, awards and reception

 "Wait and Bleed" earned Slipknot a first Grammy nomination in 2001 for Best Metal Performance, though it lost to Deftones' "Elite".
 The song won the Best Single award at the 2000 Kerrang!
 Awards.
-The song enjoyed a degree of commercial success, reaching number 34 on the Hot Mainstream Rock Tracks chart and number 27 in the UK Singles Chart.
-It was also ranked number 36 on VH1's "40 Greatest Metal Songs" list.
+The song enjoyed a degree of commercial success, reaching No. 34 on the Mainstream Rock chart and No. 27 in the UK Singles Chart.
+It was also ranked No. 36 on VH1's "40 Greatest Metal Songs" list.
 In 2020, Kerrang and Louder Sound ranked the song number four and number one, respectively, on their lists of the greatest Slipknot songs.
-This track, along with "Left Behind", "Pulse of the Maggots", and "Snuff", were released as downloadable songs in the Rock Band series.
-A remix version of "Wait and Bleed" by Terry Date was featured on the soundtrack for Scream 3.

 Music videos

 There are two videos for "Wait and Bleed".
-The first, directed by Thomas Mignone, features a live performance of the song, filmed during the band's appearance at Ozzfest.
+The first, directed by Thomas Mignone, features a live performance of the song, filmed during a performance on July 31, 1999, at the Ankeny Airfield in the band's hometown of Des Moines.
 The second, known as the "Claymation version", depicts all nine members as small, animated, doll-like creatures inside a laboratory inhabited by a man who is attempting to catch them.
 Eventually, the band cause the man to fall and be stung by dropping a jar of insects.
 As the band looks over the man, Chris Fehn's doll covers him in fuel and Shawn Crahan's doll sets him alight, killing him.

-As of February 2023, the music video for "Wait and Bleed" has over 132 million views on YouTube.